 Oral Traditions: Capitalize in reference to the stories that have been told across generations within Indigenous communities.

 PDFs: Avoid linking to PDFs unless the site is stable (government site or library, for example).
-If you’re linking to an article, try to find the abstract and link to that instead.
+If you’re linking to an article, you can usually find the abstract and link to that instead.
 Please use the DOI where available.

 Percentages: Spell out the word percent rather than using the percent symbol: 98 percent.